zlElo/zlElo.github.io/README.md

 # zlELo.github.io
 [![Website shields.io](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://zlelo.github.io/)

-My little homepage with a "about me" page, some informations about my projects and a downloadpage with direct links to the files in the repository.
+My little homepage with a "about me" page, some informations about my projects and direct links to the files in the repository.
 You are welcome to   visit the website:

 https://zlelo.github.io